Unity-Technologies/UnetEncryptionExample/docs/instructions.md

 On the client, call `SetUuidForNextConnection` before connecting, passing in the UUID (as a string) of the key set to use.

 You can optionally call `SetLogFunc`, passing in a C# callback function that receives a string.
 The callback will be fired on error conditions, which can be useful for debugging.
-On non-error conditions, the plugin is silent.
-Do not enable the callback in release builds, otherwise attackers could launch a denial-of-service attack on your server, by sending junk packets and causing extreme amounts of logging to the player log.
+On non-error conditions, the plugin is silent. **Do not enable the callback in release builds**, otherwise attackers could launch a denial-of-service attack on your server, by sending junk packets and causing extreme amounts of logging to the player log.